collective/collective.exportimport/README.rst

 - Export as download urls: small download, but ``collective.exportimport`` cannot import the blobs, so you will need an own import script to download them.
 - Export as base-64 encoded strings: large download, but ``collective.exportimport`` can handle the import.
 - Export as blob paths: small download and ``collective.exportimport`` can handle the import, but you need to copy ``var/blobstorage`` to the Plone Site where you do the import or set the environment variable ``COLLECTIVE_EXPORTIMPORT_BLOB_HOME`` to the old blobstorage path: ``export COLLECTIVE_EXPORTIMPORT_BLOB_HOME=/path-to-old-instance/var/blobstorage``.
+  To export the blob-path you do not need to have access to the blobs!

 Customize export and import